 This position is where both of the feet must be aligned at a right angle to your board.
 Knee bending and curling will also have a huge impact in the stance.

-To achieve the aim, it is imperative to move the center of gravity lower and squeeze into the carve before popping up.if you are a beginner, read the details how to carve on a longboard here.
+To achieve the aim, it is imperative to move the center of gravity lower and squeeze into the carve before popping up.if you are a beginner, read the details on how to carve on a longboard here.

 Keep your upper body turning continually to face each successive direction you are turning.
 Once you begin these sequential spins, you’ll typically have to lean forward to maintain your balance all the way through.